Williamdst/Capstone-2/Data/README.md

 <h2>Stations-Decision-Points</h2>
 <i>The 79 juntions where the challenger must make a decision.</i> <br> </br>
 For every decision station on a line, the Station ID, Station Name, Borough, and Line were documented.
 Additionally, each station on a line was given a "node-number" (there are stations that have multiple node numbers).
 For example, look at South Ferry Station (<i>Red Line - Bottom Middle</i>) and Canal St on the Blue Line (<i>Middle-Left</i>).
 South Ferry is the first stop on the 1 line and Canal St is the 10th station on the A line as well as the 9th station on the E line.
-Their values in the CSV were:
+Their values in the CSV were: <br> </br>
     <table align='center'>
         <tr>
             <th>stationID</th>